Does the Victorian era fascinate you?

 As far as Connecticut date night ideas go, this one is a no-brainer.
 It’s in a central location near I-84 and I-91, with parking attached, and some fantastic restaurants close-by for exploring Hartford nightlife.

-Overlooking Bushnell Park, The Bushnell Center for Performing Arts has been in operation since 1930.
+Overlooking Bushnell Park, The Bushnell Performing Arts Center has been in operation since 1930.

 This performing arts center is a favorite in all Connecticut for more than a few theatre-goers.
 And some even claim that it rivals performing arts centers in New York City.

-It’s hard to find a bad seat in either their large or smaller theatre.
+It’s hard to find a bad seat in either the large or smaller theatre at The Bushnell Performing Arts Center.

 Cedar Hill Cemetery